MegaPanchamZ/kivent/README.md

 KivEnt is built with a modular architecture and designed to have both a python api and a c-level cython api that allows more performant access to your game data.
 This makes it suitable for quickly prototyping a mechanic completely in python, and relatively trivial to then deeply cythonize that GameSystem if you find it to be performance sensitive.
 This process has already been done for the built-in components meaning they are ready for you to build new, performant game systems on top of them.

+## Project Revitalise
+So This project has been pretty down in the dumps, and needs some love.
+If you love KivEnt and have the technical know-how please have a go at it.
+Im sure the community will thank you for it.
+In the mean time, I will work on this.

 ## Project Website:
 http://www.kivent.org